 - Basics of FPV drone racing

-- Aspects to take into account when purchasing a RC drone
+- Aspects to take into account when purchasing an RC drone

 - The best RC drones available on the market

-A racing drone is compact sized quadcopter or small unmanned aircraft system that has been engineered to participate in First person view (FPV) racing contests organized in metropolitan cities across the globe.
+A racing drone is a compact-sized quadcopter or small unmanned aircraft system that has been engineered to participate in the First-person view (FPV) racing contests organized in metropolitan cities across the globe.
 We will be sharing with you a detailed list of events later on in the article.

 What’s not included in this post

-This guide will not be encompassing advanced modding, the complexities associated with optimization of components and DIY assembly instructions.
+This guide will not be encompassing advanced modding, the complexities associated with the optimization of components, and DIY assembly instructions.